Tips for Taps Blog

 • Ion exchange can be used to treat uranium.
 However, ion exchange creates backwash that contains high concentrations of radionuclides, which makes disposal a concern.
 Ion exchange involves passing water through a resin composed of small, charged beads that act like magnets which attract and hold on to compounds of opposite charge, removing these compounds from the water.

 Ultimately, the most suitable filtration device depends on what type of radiation problem you have.
-That’s why we always recommend you test your water BEFORE you treat it.
-Whether you are concerned about lead and arsenic, bacteria and pathogens, or radiation, knowing exactly what’s in your water is critical to choosing the best filtration system for your water’s unique chemistry.
+That’s why we always recommend you test your water before you treat it.

-Different contaminants respond to treatment technology in various ways and there’s no real “one size fits all” solution.
 For our full range of Tap Score specialized tests: take a look here, as well as our broad testing packages for city and well water!

 Questions a bout radionuclides in water?
 Talk to our experts